-Born in St. Petersburg, Russia, Schepkin studied piano at the St. Petersburg Conservatory with Alexandra Zhukovsky, Grigory Sokolov, and Alexander Ikharev, graduating summa cum laude in 1985; he taught on the piano faculty there in 1988-90.
-He also studied composition with Sergey Wolfensohn and Boris Arapov.
-After his permanent move to the United States in 1990, he studied with Russell Sherman at New England Conservatory in Boston, where he earned an Artist Diploma in 1992 and a Doctor of Musical Arts degree in 1999.
-Since 2003, Schepkin has served as Associate Professor of Piano at Carnegie Mellon University in Pittsburgh.
-He has presented lecture-recitals and master classes at UCLA, the San Francisco Conservatory, New England Conservatory, Oberlin Conservatory, M.I.T., the Norwegian Academy of Music in Oslo, and other institutions of higher learning.
+Born in St. Petersburg, Russia, Schepkin studied piano at the St. Petersburg Conservatory with Alexandra Zhukovsky, Grigory Sokolov, and Alexander Ikharev, and graduated with highest honors in 1985.
+He was the assistant to Prof. Ekaterina Murina at the St. Petersburg Conservatory in 1987-89.
+He made his orchestral début with the St. Petersburg Academic Symphony Orchestra in 1984.
+After his move to the US in 1990, he studied with Russell Sherman at New England Conservatory, where he earned an Artist Diploma in 1992 and a Doctor of Musical Arts degree in 1999.
+He has been a member of the piano faculty at the NEC School of Preparatory and Continuing Education since 1993, and has served as Associate Professor of Piano at Carnegie Mellon University in Pittsburgh since 2003.
+He taught piano at the St. Petersburg Conservatory in 1988-90 and coached chamber music at the Boston Conservatory in 2006-07.
+He was a Visiting Assistant Professor of Piano at the University of Iowa in 1997-98, and a Visiting Associate Professor of Music at Boston University in 2011-13.
+He was also a member of the Music History and Musicology faculty at NEC in 1995-2006.
+Schepkin has presented lecture-recitals and master classes at NEC, UCLA, Oberlin, the San Francisco Conservatory, MIT, Longy, Duquesne, the Norwegian Academy of Music, and other institutions of higher learning.

 Sergey Schepkin is a Steinway Artist.